 I would be extremely grateful if you helped me reach my goal and donated to my fundraising efforts.
 All donations are tax-deductible.

+Every bit makes a difference, no matter how big or small.
 Thank you in advance for your support and please feel free to forward this mail to your friends.

 Sincerely,